VXallset/deep-high-resolution-net.TensorFlow/README.md

 - Convert the images in the AI Challenger dataset (train_images folder) to TFRecords by running the dataset.py.
 Please make sure that the **dataset_root_path** you used in the **extract_people_from_dataset()** function is the path of the AI Challenger dataset you saved in the previous step.
 - Run the train.py!

 Please note that the structure of the HRNet is complicated.
 I trained the HRNet-32 network using 2 Nvidia Titan V graphics cards.
 As the limited of the graphics memory（16 GB）, the max batch size I used was 2, and it took around 30 hours to finish 1 epoch (189176 steps).
-The model files were uploaded to Google Drive and Baidu Cloud.
-Please refer to issue #16 if you need them.
+The model files were uploaded to [Google Drive](https://drive.google.com/drive/folders/13ll_UyKLW31ozasChqzB_91sWEE4I2PZ?usp=sharing) and [Baidu Cloud](https://pan.baidu.com/s/1bTmiP3MxxC17pF1S4pDpWQ) Extraction code: 7hym, .

 ### For Testing
 - Finish the 4 steps in the training.